CDCgov/prime-simplereport/README.md

 If you wish to run outside of docker-compose (bare metal), you'll need to install all the dependencies locally.
 See more [info here](https://github.com/CDCgov/prime-simplereport/wiki/Running-outside-of-docker).

-## Support admin

-You can make your user a support admin by assigning yourself the `SR-DEV-ADMINS` group in Okta Preview.

-Support admins can access the `/admin` paths and support admin APIs.

 ## Roles

 The available user role types are `ADMIN`, `USER`, `ENTRY_ONLY`, `ALL_FACILITIES`, and `NO_ACCESS`.
 You can check `backend/src/main/java/gov/cdc/usds/simplereport/config/authorization/OrganizationRole.java` for a list of available roles